xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 As an additional note, using this approach you may also define blind colors, improving the app's accesibility.
 ​
 Given a color palette and the UI mode, the `appColors` method returns an `AppColors` instance.
-The complete implementation of these classes can be found [here].
+The complete implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppColors.kt).
 ​
 Right now we have a method that provides a `AppColors` palette, but then how can we get the current app color palette?
 Material provides a way of obtaining the current Material color palette, by invoking a `composable` method named `MaterialTheme.colors`.